Buckingham Strategic Partners Invests $320,000 in QUALCOMM Incorporated (NASDAQ:QCOM)

 Analysts Set New Price Targets

-Several research firms recently commented on QCOM.
-StockNews.com lowered shares of QUALCOMM from a “strong-buy” rating to a “buy” rating in a research note on Thursday, July 28th.
-KeyCorp boosted their price objective on shares of QUALCOMM from $200.00 to $220.00 in a research note on Monday, June 13th.
+Several equities research analysts have recently weighed in on QCOM shares.
+Mizuho upped their price target on shares of QUALCOMM from $168.00 to $175.00 and gave the stock a “buy” rating in a research report on Thursday, July 28th.
+Deutsche Bank Aktiengesellschaft reduced their price objective on shares of QUALCOMM from $190.00 to $170.00 in a research note on Wednesday, July 20th.
+JPMorgan Chase & Co. reduced their price objective on shares of QUALCOMM from $205.00 to $185.00 and set an “overweight” rating for the company in a research note on Thursday, July 14th.
 Morgan Stanley boosted their price objective on shares of QUALCOMM from $167.00 to $170.00 in a research note on Thursday, April 28th.
-Wells Fargo & Company reduced their price objective on shares of QUALCOMM from $150.00 to $135.00 and set an “equal weight” rating for the company in a research note on Monday, July 11th.
-Finally, Deutsche Bank Aktiengesellschaft reduced their price objective on shares of QUALCOMM from $190.00 to $170.00 in a research note on Wednesday, July 20th.
+Finally, Tigress Financial boosted their price objective on shares of QUALCOMM from $195.00 to $238.00 in a research note on Thursday, May 5th.
 Ten research analysts have rated the stock with a hold rating, fourteen have issued a buy rating and one has assigned a strong buy rating to the company.
 Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus price target of $191.04.

 Insider Buying and Selling

-In other QUALCOMM news, CAO Erin L. Polek sold 1,521 shares of the stock in a transaction on Monday, May 23rd.
+In related news, CAO Erin L. Polek sold 1,521 shares of the stock in a transaction on Monday, May 23rd.
 The shares were sold at an average price of $129.95, for a total transaction of $197,653.95.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
 0.05% of the stock is currently owned by insiders.

 QUALCOMM Company Profile